henryseg/Veering/README.md

 ### Testing

-For a sanity check, after installation start a sage session and run the following:
+After installation start a sage session and run the following:

     sage: from veering.test_suite import run_tests
     sage: run_tests()

+Each test should take at most a few seconds.

 ### Usage